nvim-zh/better-escape.vim/README.md

 A lot of people have been mapping `jk` or `kj` or `kk` to <kbd>ESC</kbd> in order to escape insert mode quickly.
-However, when we press the first key in these mappings, Vim will wait for [`timeoutlen`](https://neovim.io/doc/user/options.html#'timeoutlen') milliseconds before writing this char to buffer.
+However, when we press the first key in these mappings, Vim/Nvim will wait for [`timeoutlen`](https://neovim.io/doc/user/options.html#'timeoutlen') milliseconds before writing this char to buffer.
 The apparent lag caused by this behaviour is annoying.

-Better-escape.vim is a plugin to help Vim/Nvim users escape from insert mode quickly using their customized key combinations, **without experiencing the lag**.
+Better-escape.vim is created to help Vim/Nvim users escape insert mode quickly using their customized key combinations, **without experiencing the lag**.

 # Requirements